 I am an Assistant Professor of Management at California State University - San Marcos.
 I earned a PhD on Business Administration from the department of Strategic Management and Organization at the University of Alberta School of Business, Edmonton, Canada.
 I also received a PhD in Public Administration and Government from EAESP-FGV, São Paulo, Brazil.

 Coming from a country with severe social problems (especially income inequality), I decided to become an academic to conduct research that could be impactful in solving such issues.
-I seek to understand these problems through three interrelated streams of research: (1) how social innovations are created, diffused and institutionalized; (2) how the collective action of diverse stakeholders contributes to and dampens social change; and (3) how organizations impact grand challenges.
+I seek to understand these problems through three interrelated streams of research: (1) how social innovations and social entrepreneurship are created, diffused and institutionalized; (2) how the collective action of diverse stakeholders contributes to and dampens social change; and (3) how organizations impact grand challenges.

 My research lies at the intersection of organization theory, entrepreneurship (especially social entrepreneurship and entrepreneurship in resource constrained environments), and strategy (non-market strategy and corporate social responsibility).

 Empirically, my work has looked at incubators, social enterprises, industry/technology emergence, social movements, and multi-stakeholders initiatives.
 Mostly of my research has a focus on emerging economies.
 Methodologically, I rely upon a mixed-method approach, utilizing diverse techniques including in-depth case studies, field analytic research, fQCA (fuzzy-set qualitative comparative analysis), and econometric analysis.